 The main goal of public affairs is to share, spread information and build a public consensus, however, public relations is about an organisation or individual’s relationship with the public.

 Mainly, Public Relations is about generating positive publicity, managing the reputation of a client and keeping the public updated with the latest information relating to a person, product or organisation.

 There are many tools used in public relations such as:

 To promote any business or brand, public relations is a useful tool – however, it’s important to note that public relations greatly differs from advertising.

 For instance, public relations is earned – media organisations are not paid to run stories so the content appears more credible.
 Advertising is paid coverage which comes directly from the brand.

-Adoni Media’s account manager, Jessica Lamb, claims public relations is the best way to maximise your media spend, as the value of coverage can outweigh advertising.
+Adoni Media’s Account Manager Jessica Lamb said public relations is the best way to maximise your media spend, as the value of coverage can outweigh advertising.

-“Media coverage that focuses on the positive aspects of a business is incredibly value because it tells the stories behind brands.
-Consumers feel a larger sense of trust towards brands who are doing everything they can to support the local community.
+“Media coverage that focuses on the positive aspects of a business is incredibly valuable because it tells the stories behind brands.
+Consumers feel a larger sense of trust towards brands which are doing everything they can to support the local community,” Jess said.